The softest dinner rolls ever!

 Make ahead option.

 To make ahead the day of, the dough balls can be shaped, arranged in the baking tray, covered with lightly greased plastic wrap and immediately placed in the refrigerator.
 Don’t let them rise.
 They can rest in the refrigerator for 4 hours but up to 12 hours.
 They will rise a little bit in the fridge.
-When you’re ready, take the rolls out in time to come to room temperature, which can take anywhere between 1 to 1½ hours.
+When you’re ready, take the rolls out in time to come to room temperature, which can take about an hour or so.
 Let them rise until puffy and doubled in size.
 Bake as directed in the recipe.

 Measure flour the right way.